Skip to content

 For each committed binary volume, voids:

-1. extracts a pore network with snow2
+1. extracts a pore network with either snow2 or native maximal-ball extraction

 2. prunes to the x-spanning subnetwork